RuedigerVoigt/exoskeleton/documentation/progress-reports-via-email.md

 Even if you send from a machine with static IP, many things might go wrong.
 For example, there might be a [SPF setting](https://en.wikipedia.org/wiki/Sender_Policy_Framework "Wikipedia explaining the Sender Policy Framework") for the sending domain that limits sending mails to a server specified in the MX record of your DNS entry.

-However, exoskeleton can connect to a regular mailserver and send mails via that.
+However, exoskeleton can connect to a regular mail server and send mails via that.

 ## Activating Mails